PeriHub/PeriLab.jl/docs/src/man/dev/datamanager.md

 fieldNP1 = datamanager.get_field(Fieldname*"NP1"::String)
 ```
 ## Create constant bond fields
 Constant bond fields are fields with the length of the number of nodes.
 Each node has a vector of lenght number of neighbors or bonds with a defined degree of freedom.
-It return one vector of type Type_of_variable.
+It return one vector of type `Type_of_variable`.

 ```julia
 field = datamanager.create_constant_node_field(Fieldname::String, Type_of_variable::Type, Degree_of_freedom::Int64)